 Watching the proceedings from a nearby tower was a third condemned, Thomas Cranmer, Archbishop of Canterbury, the highest prelate in the land.
 Having witnessed their dreadful deaths, he recanted his Protestantism several times.
 Even so, Mary was determined to go ahead with his execution.
 But at his final, public recantation his courage at last returned.
 He recanted his recantations from the pulpit, and when he was bound to the stake on 21 March 1556, he thrust his right hand into the flames, because it had been written the recantations.

 Of course, these were the highest in the land.
-The English were used to seeing the high and mighty being led forth to execution; it was considered the occupational risk of high office.
+The English were used to seeing the high and mighty being led forth to execution; it was considered the occupational hazard of high office.
 But what horrified the nation was that most of Mary's more than 300 victims were of humble status, such as the nineteen-year-old London apprentice, William Hunter, who was caught reading the Bible in chapel without authorisation.
 Thus, when Mary's five and a half year reign came to an end, it was followed by a thorough revulsion of all things Papist.
 Latimer's prophesy has come true: the candle they lit that day could never be put out.